elastxy/elastxy-framework/README.md

 ## Quick start

 Try out the [10' Single Colony Tutorial](http://elastxy.io/tutorials/#single-colony-tutorial) for building your own app for local execution, or the [20' Multi Colony Tutorial](http://elastxy.io/tutorials/#multi-colony-tutorial) for building a sample distributed application.
+**IMPORTANT**: Multi Colony Tutorial requires at least an application to work, which will be added in days.

 ## Documentation